prudhvideep/asteroids/Readme.md

 - Port to wasm

-   - An older version of the game got compiled to wasm.
    - Working on compiling the latest version with arena style memory management to wasm
+   - The demo includes an older version.